White papers.

 - Source: Markdown in

-docs/papers/in the Matrix room. - HTML rendered statically here; PDF + signed PDF land with v1.0.
+docs/papers/(in the source repo, published with v1.0). - HTML rendered statically here; PDF + signed PDF land with v1.0.

 - License: CC-BY-4.0 for the prose.
 Reuse with attribution.